mingw-w64/mingw-w64.github.io/web/contribute.md

 ### Translation from/to PDB

-Most often debug informations will only be available in a single format.
+Most often debug information will only be available in a single format.
 Being able to convert between them when needed will be useful.

 ## C11 and C++11 Threading Support